vectorgrp/vector-vscode-vcast/README.md

 ### Test Script Importing

-When editing a test script file, a "Load Test Script into Environment" right click menu item is available in the editor pane to load the test script into the VectorCAST test environment.
+When editing a test script file, a "Load Test Script into Environment" right click menu item is available in the editor window to load the test script into the VectorCAST test environment.
 If there are unsaved changes, the load command will also perform a save.

 ### Code Coverage Annotations